---

 Anchor links are displayed above the sidebar, useful for custom links or navigation that doesn't fit into the sidebar.
 You can configure your anchor links by editing your configuration file under the

-Each anchor link typically consists of a title
+Each anchor link typically consists of a `title` and a `href`, for example:

 {